>> more news

 History of ALL DIGITAL Week

-ALL DIGITAL WEEK is following in the footsteps of the European Get Online Week run between 2010 and 2017, as one of the major pan-European awareness raising campaigns on digital skills for inclusion and employment.
+ALL DIGITAL WEEK has followed in the footsteps of the European Get Online Week run between 2010 and 2017, as one of the major pan-European awareness raising campaigns on digital skills for inclusion and employment.

-The original Get Online Week was inspired by the campaign with the same name ran by UK Online Centres (now Online Centres Network) in the UK.
+The original Get Online Week was inspired by the campaign with the same name run by Good Things Foundation and Online Centres Network in the UK.

 Among the earliest and staunchest supporters of the European Get Online Week was Telecentre.org Foundation, one of the founders of Telecentre Europe.
 The Foundation lent support in various ways, including engaging its global community to expand Get Online Week and bring it to other regions like Africa and the Middle East.